Response to the recommendations of the Independent Review of Physician Associates and Anaesthesia Associates (the Leng Review)

 We want to make sure that you have the support you need to carry out your role as a PA or PAA to the best of your ability for your patients, just like any other member of staff working in the NHS.

 If you have any concerns or are worried in any way, we encourage you to speak with your supervisor or line manager.
 NHS England has also introduced a confidential text support service for all NHS staff that can be accessed by texting SHOUT to 85258.
 This service is available 24/7, alongside a range of additional support offers to suit a range of different health and wellbeing needs.
-More information can be found on our Supporting our NHS people web pages.
+More information can be found on our Supporting our NHS people web pages

 Supporting our multidisciplinary workforce

-As Co-National Medical Directors, we want to be clear about the culture we expect to see reflected in everyday behaviours across all organisations: a culture grounded in listening, learning, and improvement.
+As National Medical Directors, we want to be clear about the culture we expect to see reflected in everyday behaviours across all organisations: a culture grounded in listening, learning, and improvement.
 One where staff and patients are treated with respect, compassion, and collaboration, so that our colleagues can thrive and our patients receive the safest and highest quality care.

 A key part of building productive multidisciplinary teams that are fit for a future-facing NHS is continuing to listen, learn, and act on the full range of insights available.
 This is essential to ensuring patient safety, staff wellbeing, and public confidence.